 His unending love for songwriting and performing music has brought him to the place his is today – with three albums out, and a fourth underway, and an increasing demand for stage appearances.

-In January 2006, Scott and Kevin’s original material that became the basis for “Wabash Gypsies” was used in the PBS documentary “The Wabash: Life on the Bright White River.”
+Scott and Kevin’s original material that became the basis for “Wabash Gypsies” was used in the PBS documentary “The Wabash: Life on the Bright White River.”
 The documentary, produced by Gary Harrison and initially broadcast on Indianapolis affiliate WFYI, featured “The Prophet” and also showed Scott and Kevin during a live riverside performance.

 Scott co-founded the Songwriters Association of Mid-North Indiana and the Shirley Martin Scholarship for Young Songwriters.
 The association fosters and encourages songwriters to continue their creative efforts with monthly meetings and shows in Lafayette.
 The scholarship program rewards songwriting beginners with monetary scholarships and a custom-made guitar to further their music aspirations.

 Scott manages Hoosier Surf Records, an independent record label.
 Over the past few years, he has produced albums for several other recording artists and various organizations.